 All jobs involve duties that must be performed with a certain behaviour, even though we may not like doing them.
 In most jobs, for instance, there will be times when we have to complete routine tasks with a great deal of care, but which we do not necessarily find particularly stimulating.
 There may be many reasons to explain our behaviour.
 We may, for example, exhibit one kind of behaviour solely because others expect it, or because it has become a habit.
 But our behaviour may also be influenced by needs that are less obvious to those around us: our motivation.

-The next section describes your motivational style.
+The next section describes the motivational style of Allen Albertson.
 The description is based directly on responses to questions about motivation.

-YOUR PRIMARY MOTIVATIONAL STYLE: ANALYST
+PRIMARY MOTIVATIONAL STYLE: ANALYST

 Most people have a particular motivational style which is most evident.
 This is known as the Primary Motivational Style.
-Identifying the Primary Motivational Style allows people to work in a more goal-orientated way towards a career that meets their needs.
+Identifying the primary motivational style allows people to work in a more goal-orientated way towards a career that meets their needs.
 This ensures greater job satisfaction and productivity.

-Your answers to the motivational part of the questionnaire, shows a motivational preference for the Analyst Motivational Style.
+Answers given to the motivational part of the questionnaire, shows a motivational preference for the Analyst Motivational Style.

-WHAT MOTIVATES YOU
+WHAT MOTIVATES ALLEN ALBERTSON